 - Choose Only the drive where Windows is installed > Just remove my files.
 Click the Reset button to start the process.

-- Follow the instructions to complete Windows 10 reset.
+- Follow the instructions to complete the Windows 10 reset.

-Most common cause of BSOD errors is faulty RAM, therefore we urge you to check your RAM first.
+The most common cause of BSOD errors is faulty RAM, therefore we urge you to check your RAM first.
 Simply test all modules one by one until you find the one that is faulty.
-We also urge you to check if your RAM modules are properly connected.
-Few users reported that this issue was caused because one RAM module wasn’t properly seated, so be sure to check that.

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, navigate to Updates & Security section.
+- When the Settings app opens, navigate to the Updates & Security section.

 - Now click on Check for updates button.

 If you’re looking for uninstaller software, we would have to mention Revo Uninstaller and IOBit Uninstaller.
-All these tools are incredibly simple to use, and they can easily remove any application from your PC.
 As for problematic applications, users reported Nvidia Streamer and WinPcap as the main cause of this problem.

-ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY Blue Screen of Death error can cause many problems on your PC, but we hope that you managed to fix this error by using one of our solutions.
+ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY can cause many problems on your PC, but we hope that you managed to fix this error by using one of our solutions.